ismet55555/PDW-Asym-2Link/README.md

  - `p.sim.init.qd1` - Stance Leg angular velocity (rad/s)
  - `p.sim.init.qd2` - Swing leg angular velocity (rad/s)

-The direciton of these dynamics can be seein in the image below:
+The direction of these dynamics can be seein in the image below:
 <p align="center"><img src="misc/angles.png" width="400"/></p>

-**TIP**: _To find a set of stable initial conditions, you can itereate through different parameters, then pause the model at the beginning of the left stance phase, viewing stance and swing angular positions and velocities._
+**TIP**: _To find a set of stable initial conditions, you can iterate through different parameters, then pause the model at the beginning of the left stance phase, viewing stance and swing angular positions and velocities._

 ### Result Output
 #### Plots and Animations
 Each simulation output run can produce a variety of output plots and animations.
 The following options can be set to `true` if you would like to enable them.
 In order to turn them off, set them to `false`.
-The potional output plots are as follows.
+The potential output plots are as follows.
  - `p.sim.output.animation` - When this is set, the animation will show the walker as it is being simulated in an animation.
  - `p.sim.output.energy` - These plots will show the walker's kinetic, potential, and total energy over time.
 One plot for the entire simulation, and one per-step plot overlayed.